ZeroPie/JsThings/README.md

 }
 ```
 Implicitly create a Global as a result of assigning to a variable that was never declared:
+Fix:
+1.Dont do it
-Fix: dont do it or 'use strict' => reference Error is then thrown
+1.'use strict' => reference Error is then thrown

 ### Shadowing ###